LincaMarius/ISAP-1_Instruction_Set/README.md

 *If we implement the Control Block using Combinational Logic we will use these equations.*

-## CALL instruction – CALL subroutine
+## PUSH instruction – Pushes the Accumulator onto the stack
-Binary form:  0111 nnnn \
+Binary form:  1111 0100 \
-Operation:  I/O [Fh] <- A PC <- n \
+Operation:  [SP-1] <- A \
-Example: CALL 9h
+Example: PUSH

-It is an instruction added by me that performs the jump to the address of a subroutine.
-Its parameter is the offset in the segment where the routine is located.
-The number of the segment to jump to must be loaded into the Accumulator register before this instruction is executed.
+It is an instruction added by me which after decrementing the Stack Pointer saves in the Stack the numerical value stored in the Accumulator.

-The Program Counter for the next instruction and the current Segment number are automatically saved on the stack at the time of execution of this instruction.

-The timing diagram for the CALL instruction is as follows:
+The timing diagram for the PUSH instruction is as follows:

 ![ Figure 22 ](/Pictures/Figure22.png)